 Often school boards feel they have little control over budget decisions.
 Fundamental operating costs are long established and difficult to alter.
 Community groups, employee organizations and others have learned to exert political influence on the budget process.
 When money is tight, people defend their turf and protect their programs from cuts.
 When money is available for growth or improvement, the same people then want a piece of the new resources.

 While the concept of budgets is common across professional sectors and fields, the budget process in public schools has noticeable differences that impact how districts allocate and prioritize their funds.
-For example, while most public and private organizations and businesses have 35 to 40 percent of their budgets tied to personnel and benefits, the comparable number in public schools is, on average, more than double, between 80 and 85 percent.
-Further complicating districts’ ability to address budget priorities, the remaining 15 percent of their budgets is oftentimes impacted and limited by state, local and federal mandates related to everything from building codes to class-size requirements.
+For example, while most public and private organizations and businesses have 35 to 40% of their budgets tied to personnel and benefits, the comparable number in public schools is, on average, more than double, between 80 and 85%.
+Further complicating districts’ ability to address budget priorities, the remaining 15% of their budgets is oftentimes impacted and limited by state, local and federal mandates related to everything from building codes to class-size requirements.
 This is why goal setting and developing priorities are crucial in the overall budget process.

-Among the fiduciary tasks in development of a budget are the following:
+Among the fiduciary tasks in budget development are the following:

 - Adoption of a budget

 - Adoption of a tax rate (if the district is a taxing entity)